Ethical Considerations in AI-Enhanced Apologetics

 • Scenario: Utilizing FaithGPT for quick Bible research

-• Feedback: "It's great for initial understanding.
-However, nothing beats our small group discussions."
+• Feedback: "It's great for initial understanding. nothing beats our small group discussions."

 AI in Pastoral Care